Stockbroker: Hong Kong

 In Hong Kong, to become a representative one has to work for a licensed firm and pass 3 exams to prove competency.
 Passing a fourth exam results in obtaining a "specialist" license.
 All tests can be taken with the Hong Kong Securities Institute.
 After passing all tests, approval must be received by the Securities and Futures Commission.

 India

-Share brokers in India are governed by the Securities and Exchange Board of India Act, 1992 and brokers must register with the Securities and Exchange Board of India.
-The National Stock Exchange of India and the Bombay Stock Exchange via brokers, provide an ecosystem to investors to trade in capital markets through various channels- broker offices, investment advisor or screen-based electronic trading system.
+Share brokers in India are governed by the Securities and Exchange Board of India Act, 1992 and brokers must register with the Securities and Exchange Board of India (SEBI).
+The National Stock Exchange of India and the Bombay Stock Exchange via brokers, provide an ecosystem to investors to trade in capital markets through various channels - broker offices, investment advisor or screen-based electronic trading system.
 An individual employed by an investment firm must complete the National Institute of Securities Markets (NISM) exam and apply to SEBI for registration as an Investment Advisor.

 Stock market advisory and research services are highly regulated in India.
 Only SEBI registered stock advisory and investment research analysts are allowed to do so.
 The complete details of these authorized persons are available on website of SEBI for protection of investors.